Hakob1an/ai-docs-prototype/README.md

 - **Close the Document**: Click the "Close" button to close the current document.
 You will be asked for confirmation.
 - **Search for a Word**: Enter the word in the search box and click the "Search" button to find it within the document.

-## Contributing

-Contributions to the Basic Text Editor are welcome!
-Please feel free to submit issues, pull requests, or suggestions to improve the application.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.